geodesign/django-wms/docs/index.rst

 Requirements
 ------------
 The processing of spatial data in django-wms relies on `MapServer <http://mapserver.org/index.html>`_ and its python bindings `MapScript <http://mapserver.org/mapscript/mapscript.html>`_.
 Raster data integration depends on the `django-raster <https://pypi.python.org/pypi/django-raster/0.1.0>`_ package.
-The use of `PostGIS <http://postgis.net/>`_ as the database backend is required as well, for raster ntegration PostGIS >= 2.0 is required (see also django-raster package).
+The use of `PostGIS <http://postgis.net/>`_ as the database backend is required as well, for raster integration PostGIS >= 2.0 is required (see also django-raster package).

 Installation
 ------------